amaddio/git-workshop/readme.md

 ## Interactive Rebasing

-You can rewrite the history of a branch entirely by using the `git rebase -i` command.
+You can rewrite the history of a branch by using the `-i` interactively argument and specifying the commit checksum you want to rebase the following commits on: `git rebase -i <commit_sha>`.
 You can interactively, change commit messages or drop a comit.
+If you want to include the root commit you have to use `git rebase -i --root`.

 Be careful with this operation.
 Use it only in branches that are entirely yours or if you plan to make changes others have not based their work upon.

 ### Group Task (Interactive Rebasing)